-- Fully online master’s degree
+- Fully online Master’s degree

-- Flexible 8-week course format (finish in 2-3 years)
+- Flexible 8-week format for most courses

 - No GRE required